-- 1. Adopts the revised versions of the forms for the notification and movement documents, including the instructions on how to use those forms:9 - 2.
+- 1. Adopts the revised versions of the forms for the notification and movement documents, including the instructions for completing those forms;9 - 2.
 Requests the Secretariat to disseminate the forms for the notification and movement documents, including the instructions for completing those forms, to Parties, signatories, intergovernmental organizations, environmental non-governmental organizations and industry; - 3.
 Invites Parties to use the notification and movement documents and the instructions on their use.